 What Are My Options If the Debt Does Impact My Credit?

 If a collection account does appear on your credit report, it will impact your credit scores.
-(You can see how collection accounts may be affecting your credit score by viewing your free credit scores, updated each month, on Credit.com.)
+(You can see how collection accounts may be affecting your credit score by viewing your free credit scores, updated every 14 days, on Credit.com.)

 If you do have a collection account appear on your credit, but believe the information is wrong, you can dispute it with the major credit bureaus.
 (Here’s a guide to how credit report errors like this happen.)